getindiekit/indiekit/README.md

 * `TEST_INDIEAUTH_TOKEN` IndieAuth token with `create` and `update` scope.
 URL *should* match that used in configuration.
 * `TEST_INDIEAUTH_TOKEN_NOT_SCOPED` IndieAuth token without a scope.
 URL *should* match that used in configuration.
 * `TEST_INDIEAUTH_TOKEN_NOT_ME` IndieAuth token with `create` and `update` scope.
 URL *should not* match that used in configuration.

+You can use [Homebrew Access Token](https://gimme-a-token.5eb.nl) to create tokens for testing locally.

 ## Credits
 Favicon adapted from [‘to merge’](https://www.toicon.com/icons/afiado_merge) icon by Susana Passinhas.